tyjo/coptr/docs/tutorial.rst

 ---------------------
 For large databases, the options ```--bt2-bmax```, ```--bt2-dcv```, and ```--bt2-packed```
 can reduce memory usage.
 Please see the `bowtie2 manual <http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#the-bowtie2-build-indexer>`_ for more details.
+If these options still do not help, you can split the reference database into multiple parts, and index each separately.
+The resulting BAM files can be merged with ```coptr.py merge```.

 Mapping reads
 =============